vikashvs36/angular-tutorial/README.md

-# AngularTutorial
+# Angular-tutorial
+Getting Started with Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 ## Development server